evhub/coconut/DOCS.md

 It is recommended that you use the `--strict` or `-s` flag if you are starting a new Coconut project, as it will help you write cleaner code.

-### IPython
+### IPython / Jupyter Support

+If you prefer [IPython](http://ipython.org/) (the python kernel for the [Jupyter](http://jupyter.org/) framework) to the normal Python shell, Coconut can be used as an IPython extension or Jupyter kernel.

+#### Kernel

+If Coconut is used as a kernel, all code in the console or cells marked as Coconut in the notebook will be sent directly to Coconut instead of Python to be evaluated.
+The command `coconut --jupyter console` (or `coconut --ipython console`) will launch an IPython / Jupyter console using Coconut as the kernel, and the command `coconut --jupyter notebook` (or `coconut --ipython notebook`) will launch an IPython / Jupyter notebook using Coconut as the kernel.

+#### Extension

-If you prefer [IPython](http://ipython.org/) to the normal Python shell, Coconut can also be used as an IPython extension.
-The line magic `%load_ext coconut` will provide access to the `%coconut` and `%%coconut` magics.
-The `%coconut` line magic will run a line of Coconut with default parameters, whereas the `%%coconut` block magic will take command-line arguments on the first line, and run any Coconut code provided in the rest of the cell with those parameters.
+If Coconut is used as an extension, a special magic command will send snippets of code to be evaluated using Coconut instead of Python, but Python will still be used as the default.
+The line magic `%load_ext coconut` will load Coconut as an extension, adding the `%coconut` and `%%coconut` magics.
+The `%coconut` line magic will run a line of Coconut with default parameters, and the `%%coconut` block magic will take command-line arguments on the first line, and run any Coconut code provided in the rest of the cell with those parameters.

 ## Operators